NAHLN/terminal-sync-vscode/lessons/02-files-directories.md

 Note that if a directory named `shell-lesson-data` does not exist in your current working directory, this command will return an error.
-Typically, a `shell-lesson-data` directory exists in your home directory, which we assume is the current working directory of your bash shell.
+Typically, a `shell-lesson-data` directory exists in your **Codespace Starting Directory**, which we assume is the current working directory of your bash shell.

 As you may now see, the bash shell strongly depends on your files being organized in a hierarchical file system.